pranavthakur-code/CODSOFT/README.md

 Task 2 : Develop a calculator program that performs basic arithmetic operations such as addition, subtraction, multiplication, and division.
 Allow the user to input two numbers and choose an operation to perform.

 Task 3 : Build a simple console-based Tic-Tac-Toe game that allows two players to play against each other.

+Task 4 : Build a simple console-based to-do list manager that allows users to add, view, and delete tasks